 - Cannot go out to buy foods

-- Diseases like; anorexia nervosa or bulimia, celiac disease, crohn’s disease or ulcerative colitis, dysphagia, gastritis, pancreatitis, serious bouts of diarrhea and/or vomiting
+- Diseases like; anorexia nervosa or bulimia, celiac disease, Crohn’s disease or ulcerative colitis, dysphagia, gastritis, pancreatitis, serious bouts of diarrhoea and/or vomiting

 - High food prices

 - Improper diet (when recovering from an illness)

 - Undue food distribution

 Symptoms and signs